dasesu/nvim/README.md

 # My nvim installation, configuration and comments about it

-This is basically a copy of one of the Christian Chiarulli's (Chris@machine) configuration with a few variations.
-The idea is keep it simple, use the christian's structure with which i feel comfortable and adapt it for my use.
+This configuration is heavily inspired on the Christian Chiarulli's (Chris@machine) configuration.
+This is a structure with I feel comfortable, it is simple and modular enough to adapt it to my own use.

 ### Download and install nvim
 Download the last neovim release (neovim 0.10 at the current date 26/09/24)